What Does Speaker Phase Really Mean? | MTX Audio

 When two woofers are mounted in the same enclosure and one woofer is inverted, you would need to wire it "Out of Phase" in order to make the sub perform correctly.
 When the woofers are pointing in different directions, and one is out of phase, the cones will then move together and not cancel out.
 This arrangement works well if you would like to have the rear side of a subwoofer showing in your installation.

 This is how phasing of speakers is done intentionally.
 But what if you accidentally wire your speakers or subwoofers wrong?
-Or what if you speaker wires and/or terminals aren’t easily identified as positive or negative?
+Or what if your speaker wires and/or terminals aren't easily identified as positive or negative?
 How do you know if your speakers and subwoofers are wired correctly?

 How Do You Know?

-The most common symptom of a speaker or subwoofer that is wired “Out of Phase” (when it shouldn’t be) is loss of bass.
 If you experience this, there are a couple ways to test the wiring phase.

 1. Listen to the audio – Turn the bass to the highest setting and turn the volume to a moderate level, adjust the balance and fade to one particular speaker.
 Listen to the bass, then change the balance to the opposite speaker.
 If your speakers are out of phase, you will notice more bass response from one speaker than the other.